itisaknife234/PYQTwithYOLO8posedetect/Portfoilo.md

 >
 > ## Video detection : Video mode to detect the pose
 >
-> ## Video timeline slider : Which is place in bottom and make you to slide the video timeline
+> ## Video timeline slider : Which is place in bottom and make you to slide the video and gif timeline
 >
 # Working Process
 > Before